OWASP/www-staff/projects/202010-Global-AppSec-SF.md

 - Sqreen (Silver Corporate Supporter)
 - White Source Software (Silver Corporate Supporter)
 - Zero North (Silver Corporate Supporter)

-This event offers several parter sponsorships opportunities.
-If you are interested in supporting the event please contact [kelly@owasp.org](mailto:kelly@owasp.org&subject:Eventname).
-Below is a list of existing and available sponsorships.
-All sponsor assets will go in a folder named sponsors in this repo.

-## Sponsorship Status

 ## Legal